kevinlongboy/Market/README.md

 Inspired by <a href="https://www.target.com/" alt="Target website">Target</a>, Market offers a variety of products for shoppers to browse, review, and purchase.

 Have a running list of things you need around the house?
-Market & Market Square.
+Market & Mark It Square.

 <br>
 <br>